benc-uk/kube-workshop/04-deployment/readme.md

 # 🚀 Deploying The Backend

-We'll deploy the app piece by piece, and at first we'll deploy & configure things in a very sub-optimal way.
+We'll deploy the app piece by piece, and at first we'll deploy & configure things in a sub-optimal way.
 This is in order to explore the Kubernetes concepts and show their purpose.
 Then we'll iterate and improve towards the final architecture.

-We have three microservices we need to deploy, and due to dependencies between them we'll start with the MongoDB database then the data API and then finally move onto the frontend.
+We have three microservices we need to deploy, and due to dependencies between them we'll start with the MongoDB database then the data API and then move onto the frontend.

 From here we will be creating and editing files, so it's worth creating a project folder locally (or even a git repo) in order to work from if you haven't done so already.